 Copyright © Nucleus Medical Media, Inc.

+Treatment may change over time.
 Options may include:

-To reduce your chance of OA:
+To lower the risk of OA:

 American College of Rheumatology